TyphoidTony/bow-clicker/README.md

 A capacitive switch which will be fired off when an arrow brushes by it. without having to manually click a button.

+# TODOs

+   TODO: find out how to delete eeprom DONE
+   TODO: add capacitor switch circuit
+   FIXME: 4th digit on display does not turn off DONE
+   TODO: get capacitance button working probably needs to implement PCI (pin change interrupt) DONE
+   TODO: add 3rd button resetting state of the display back to 0
+   TODO: rewire project to expose INT0 and INT1 for increase and decrease DONE